MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 In its proposed architecture, Contoso will:

-- Deploy an [Azure VMware Solution private cloud](/azure/azure-vmware/concepts-private-clouds-clusters) to the west us Azure region.
+- Deploy an [Azure VMware Solution private cloud](/azure/azure-vmware/concepts-private-clouds-clusters) to the West US Azure region.
-- Connect the on-premises datacenter to Azure VMware Solution running in west us by using virtual networks and [ExpressRoute](/azure/azure-vmware/concepts-networking) with Global Reach enabled.
+- Connect the on-premises datacenter to Azure VMware Solution running in West US by using virtual networks and [ExpressRoute](/azure/azure-vmware/concepts-networking) with Global Reach enabled.
 - Migrate VMs to dedicated Azure VMware Solution by using [VMware HCX](https://docs.vmware.com/en/VMware-HCX/services/user-guide/GUID-D0CD0CC6-3802-42C9-9718-6DA5FEC246C6.html).

 ![Diagram of the proposed architecture.](./media/contoso-migration-vmware-to-azure/on-premises-stretched-network-expressroute.png)